 The whole point of Intuitive Eating is that it’s not a diet.
-It a way to make food choices based on the ebb and flow of life.
-Some days we need more food than others, our cravings may change, emotional stressors, energy levels.
-This allows for more body autonomy and connection.
-While I certainly identify as an “intuitive eater”, I don’t follow an intuitive eating diet because it not a diet.
+It is a way to make food choices based on the ebb and flow of life.
+Some days we need more food than others, our cravings may change, and emotional stressors, and energy levels.
+This allows for more bodily autonomy and connection.
+While I certainly identify as an “intuitive eater”, I don’t follow an intuitive eating diet because it is not a diet.

 For me, intuitive eating means enjoying food and making choices that feel good for me.
 Absolutely nothing is off-limits (except animal products because I am vegan ✌️) but I also don’t eat a plate of cookies and junk for dinner.
 I could if I wanted to but I think in some ways this permission has empowered me to make food choices from a rational mind because all foods are accessible to me.